TEACHING

 About

-Jeff Snyder is an Associate Professor in the department of Educational Studies at Carleton College.
-He studies modern U.S. history, from the turn of the twentieth century to yesterday.
-Snyder's work explores the connections between the history of education and broader trends in American cultural and intellectual history, examining questions about race, national identity and the purpose of public education in a diverse, democratic society.
-His teaching focuses on past and present educational policy and school reform movements.
+Jeff Snyder is Professor of Educational Studies at Carleton College.
+He is a historian of education who studies the modern United States.
+His work examines questions about national identity, intellectual freedom, and the purpose of public education in a diverse, democratic society.
+His teaching focuses on past and present educational policy and school reform movements, paying particular attention to how schools serve as key battlegrounds in the “culture wars.”

 Snyder has a keen interest in issues of academic freedom and free expression, especially as they relate to liberal arts education.
-He is a Fellow with the University of California National Center for Free Speech and Civic Engagement this 2022-2023 academic-year, along with his colleague Amna Khalid.
-They are completing a project called "Anti-CRT Bills Come to Campus: Documenting and Analyzing Emerging Threats to Free Expression and Academic Freedom from State Legislatures."
+He was a Fellow with the University of California National Center for Free Speech and Civic Engagement during the 2022-2023 academic-year, along with his Carleton colleague Amna Khalid.
+They focused on threats to academic freedom in Florida, the state at the epicenter of the movement to ban "woke indoctrination" from public school classrooms.
+Based on interviews Snyder and Khalid conducted with Florida faculty members, they submitted an amicus brief supporting the plaintiffs who are challenging the Stop WOKE Act.

-Snyder's articles, essays and book reviews have appeared in academic journals such as History of Education Quarterly, Schools and Teachers College Record.
-He is also a frequent contributor to newspapers and magazines, including American Prospect, Arc Digital, Boston Review, The Chronicle of Higher Education, The Conversation, Education Week, Inside Higher Ed, The New Republic, Persuasion, The Point, Public Seminar, Salmagundi, the Star Tribune, Washington Monthly and The Washington Post.
-His work has been cited in The Atlantic, The New York Times and The Wall Street Journal, among other media outlets.
+Snyder's articles, essays, and book reviews have appeared in academic journals such as History of Education Quarterly, Schools, and Teachers College Record.
+He is a frequent contributor to newspapers and magazines, including The Chronicle of Higher Education, The New Republic, and The Washington Post.
+His work has been cited in The Atlantic, The New York Times, and The Wall Street Journal, among other media outlets.